Roof Deductible - Did You Know?

 It is illegal for a contractor to pay, waive, or discount your insurance deductible.
-It is insurance fraud if homeowners don’t pay their deductible.
+It is insurance fraud if homeowners don’t pay their deductibles for a roof replacement.

 THE PROBLEM